Orthogonal Polynomials

 — Methodnorm(basis::Type{<:OrthogonalPolynomialType}, n; gr) -> Any

-computes the norms of the first n+1 polynomials by Gauss quadrature
+Computes the norms of the first n+1

-Legendre Polynomials (uniform distribution)
+Legendre Polynomials (Uniform Distribution)

-For the weight function $\omega(y) = 1/2$ in the interval $[-1,1]$ (uniform distribution), take $a_n = (2n+1)/(n+1)$, $b_n = 0$ and $c_n = n/(n+1)$.
-The norms of the resulting Legendre polynomials are given by
+For the weight function $\omega(y) = 1/2$ on the interval $[-1,1]$ (uniform distribution), the recurrence coefficients are $a_n = (2n+1)/(n+1)$, $b_n = 0$, and $c_n = n/(n+1)$.
+The norms of the resulting Legendre polynomials are

 \[ \| H_n \|^2_\omega = \frac{2}{2n+1}\]